cloudquery/terraform-aws-cloudquery/README.md

+# Notice:

+Currently the advised way of deploying CloudQuery in production is via [cloudquery/helm-charts](https://github.com/cloudquery/helm-charts).

 # Terraform module which runs CloudQuery (fetch) on AWS Lambda

 [CloudQuery](https://www.cloudquery.io/) is a tool to query your cloud assets & configuration with SQL.
 Solve compliance, security and cost challenges with standard SQL queries and relational tables.